Nemanja43M/BigDataGrid/README.md

 Extracts file URLs from the input data.
 Builds a nested structure based on the URLs.
 Outputs the transformed data as a JSON string.

+# CronJobService (cronJob.service.ts):

+Purpose: Manages and schedules cron jobs using the cron library.
+Constructor: Initializes a CronJob instance with a specified schedule (cronTime) and a task (onTick) to run at each interval.
+startCronJob: Starts the cron job and logs the event using the logger service.
+Logs include information about the cron job's schedule (cronTime).

+# ConnectDB (db.service.ts):

+Purpose: Establishes a connection to MongoDB using Mongoose.
+Connection URI: Uses the MONGO_URI environment variable or a default URI if not provided.
+Logging:
+Logs a success message when connected successfully.
+Logs an error message with detailed information if the connection fails.
+Error Handling:
+Differentiates between known errors (Error instances) and unknown errors.
+Logs error details including the message and stack trace, if available.
+Exit: Terminates the process with a non-zero status code if the connection fails.

+# Logger Configuration (logger.service.ts):

+Purpose: Configures a logging system using Winston to capture and store log messages.
+Logging Levels:
+info: Logs general information messages.
+error: Logs error messages specifically.
+Format:
+Timestamp: Adds a timestamp to each log entry.
+JSON: Formats log messages as JSON.
+Pretty Print: Makes JSON output more readable.
+Transports:
+Console: Logs messages to the console.
+File:
+error.log: Stores error messages. combined.log: Stores all log messages (both info and error).
+Export: Provides a logger instance for use throughout the application.

+# File Model (fileModel.ts):

+Purpose: Defines the Mongoose schema and model for storing file data in MongoDB.
+Schema Definition:
+data: Stores the file's content in a flexible format using Schema.Types.Mixed.
+createdAt: Timestamp for when the document was created, defaults to the current date and time.
+updatedAt: Timestamp for when the document was last updated, defaults to the current date and time.
+Model:
+Name: File
+Type: IFile (interface that defines the shape of the data)
+Export: Provides the File model for use in repository operations.